 We spend every waking moment engrossed in the world that is weddings.
+Wedding colors, wedding flowers, wedding photos and films- and yes, keeping track of wether or not a specific wedding tradition is keeping it’s luster.
 We live and breathe this stuff- and it can be a lot of information to absorb if you’ve never been involved with a wedding before.
-We figured it would be beneficial for us to drop some of the trends we have been seeing evolve over the past few years and hopefully that will help with your planning process!
+We thought it would be beneficial for us to drop some of the trends we have been seeing evolve over the past few years and hopefully that will help with your planning process!

 Ditch ’em.
 Both of them.
 This section of the wedding is often the most uncomfortable one and it hails back to the days where women were only interested in finding a husband and apparently didn’t have any other aspirations in life.
 The vast majority of our weddings forgo the garter all together (most brides don’t want what is essentially a stand in for their underpants to be thrown to a crowd of uncomfortable men) and of the ones who still do the bouquet toss- it’s pulling teeth to get the single women to join the crowd.
 Be sure and let whoever is announcing the events at your reception know that you aren’t doing these.
 We’ve seen a few weddings where the DJ just automatically assumed they would be done, and then started announcing that it would happen and the bride is standing there mouthing “NO NO NO” and the DJ didn’t get the hint.
 Just let them know up front that you are nixing that part.

 Wedding Tradition 3: Favors